Skip to main content

 Publish

 Click Publish.
-Mintlify creates a branch, commits your changes, and opens a pull request — all in one step.
+Mintlify creates a branch, commits your changes, and opens a pull request in one step.
 You’ll see a preview link in the PR so you can verify the changes before merging.

 4